The area near Great Fosters

 The flagship garden of the Royal Horticultural Society covers 240 acres and is one of the great gardens of the world.
-RHS Wisley houses a huge plant collection and is a fabulous place to visit at all times of the year.
-The gardens delight through every season: enjoy swathes of bulbs and blossom in spring, unforgettable mixed borders and roses in summer, bountiful colours in Autumn, and frost-sparkled walks in winter.
-The huge glasshouse includes waterfalls and changing atmospheres to create three separate climatic zones - tropical, moist temperate and dry temperate.
+Wisley houses a huge plant collection and is a fabulous place to visit at all times of the year.
+The gardens delight through every season: enjoy swathes of bulbs & blossom in spring, fabulous mixed borders & roses in summer, bountiful colours in Autumn, and frost-sparkled walks in winter.
+The huge glasshouse includes waterfalls and three separate climatic zones - tropical, moist temperate & dry temperate.
 The vast array of plants, many endangered or difficult to grow are a sight to behold.
 There are so many gardens to explore but luckily you can refuel at one of Wisley's renowned cafes dotted about (their cakes are excellent!) .
 A 25 minute drive from the hotel.

 A UNESCO world heritage site, The Royal Botanic Gardens, Kew has a magnificent scientific collection of plants from tropical, temperate, arid and alpine climates stretched across 300 acres..
 Stroll along a magnificent 18m high treetop walkway to admire the views across London & Surrey before you discover one of the most diverse collections of living plants of any botanic garden in the world.
 There are so many different gardens, a Conservatory and glasshouses, which house 50,000 plants and over 14,000 trees from all over the world so make sure you allow plenty of time.
 Download a seasonal trail before you go so you don't miss a thing during your visit.
 A 30 minute drive from Great Fosters.